intel/nauta/toolbox/providers/gcp/gcp.md

 ### Next Steps

 When connected via ssh to Nauta Cluster Bastion Node, you can use `nctl` command to manage cluster.
-TODO: link to nctl.

 ### Platform Installation Node - Cluster Removal